24/7 support when you need it

 Promoting good practice and managing poor performance guidelines

 We have prepared a series of guidelines for anaesthesia and pain medicine managers, leaders, mentors and colleagues that support excellent professional standards and assist in identifying and managing practitioners who may be performing below an acceptable professional standard.

 Wellbeing advocates are recommended for all ANZCA and FPM-accredited hospitals.

 Wellbeing advocates must have knowledge and an interest in wellbeing and have the ability to perform a guidance role and offer support to those in need in a confidential manner.

 Their role is to offer "wellbeing first aid" in the first instance and should then refer trainees or colleagues to relevant professional personnel for further advice or assistance if required.
 For more information please see RD26 Wellbeing Advocate.
-If you would like to register as a wellbeing advocate please contact Membership Services.
+Wellbeing Advocate Networks are now in Aotearoa, New Zealand and the various Australian regions.
+Should you wish to join your local network, or register as a wellbeing advocate, please contact firstname.lastname@example.org.